 What kind of support can I expect to receive for my course development work over the fall?

-The support structure that we have assembled for this effort includes the All-Modes Team and Digital Learning Services.
-The Center for Teaching, Learning, and Mentoring will be supporting the design process and creating opportunities for engagement around key All-Modes Ready teaching and learning topics and strategies including inclusive pedagogy, peer-to-peer mentoring, and learning design.
+The support structure that has been assembled for this effort includes Digital Learning Services and the Center for Teaching, Learning, and Mentoring.
+Support options are available for support faculty in the design process as well as creating opportunities for engagement around key All Modes Ready teaching and learning topics and strategies including inclusive pedagogy, peer-to-peer mentoring, and learning design.
 These resources will be available to support you throughout the development process.
-To begin working in the All-Modes template that was applied to all Canvas courses, we recommend you begin by enrolling in the All-Modes Training Fundamentals in Canvas.
-To request help with All-Modes, simply email firstname.lastname@example.org.
+To begin working in the All Modes template that was applied to all Canvas courses, we recommend you begin by enrolling in the All Modes Instructor Resources (a self-enroll Canvas course).
+Reach out to DLS or CTLM with support inquiries.

-Am I required to use the All-Modes template that has been applied to my Canvas courses?
+Am I required to use the All Modes template in my Canvas courses?
 Can I copy my course materials over from a previous semester?

-No, you are not required to use the template and it can be removed (directions can be found within the template applied to each course).
+No, you are not required to use the template (click on the Commons icon on the left navigation in Canvas, then search “All Modes” to apply).
 It is recommended you use elements of the template to be sure you are communicating all necessary information about course work and support resources available to your students.
 The template was designed to guide you through the process of redesigning your course to be ready to teach in more than one mode.

-Yes, you can copy course materials from another Canvas course and arrange them in the template that works best for your course and your students.
-If you have already created a course using the template, it is recommended that you remove the template, then copy the content (all or specific items) to the course.
+Yes, you can copy course materials from another Canvas course and arrange them in a way that works best for your course and your students.
+If you have already created a course using the template, you can copy the content (all or specific items) over to the new course.
 Directions can be found in the template of your course.